kopia/kopia/GOVERNANCE.md

 Nominees may decline their appointment as a committer.
 However, this is unusual, as the project does not expect any specific time or resource commitment from its community members.
 The intention behind the role of committer is to allow people to contribute to the project more easily, not to tie them in to the project in any formal way.

 It is important to recognise that commitership is a privilege, not a right.
-That privilege must be earned and once earned it can be removed by the PMC (see next section) in extreme circumstances.
-However, under normal circumstances committership exists for as long as the committer wishes to continue engaging with the project.
+That privilege must be earned and once earned it can be removed by the PMC for conduct inconsistent with the [Code of Conduct](https://github.com/kopia/kopia/blob/master/CODE_OF_CONDUCT.md) or if they drop below a level of commitment and engagement required to be a Committer, as determined by the PMC.
+The PMC also reserves the right to remove a person for any other reason inconsistent with the goals of Kopia.

 A committer who shows an above-average level of contribution to the project, particularly with respect to its strategic direction and long-term health, may be nominated to become a member of the PMC.
 This role is described below.

-## Project management committee
+## Project Management Committee

+The current list of PMC members and their GitHub handles are:

+* Jarek Kowalski (jkowalski)
+* Julio Lopez (julio-lopez)

 The project management committee consists of those individuals identified as ‘project owners’ on the development site.
 The PMC has additional responsibilities over and above those of a committer.
 These responsibilities ensure the smooth running of the project.
 PMC members are expected to review code contributions, participate in strategic planning, approve changes to the governance model and manage the copyrights within the project outputs.

-Members of the PMC do not have significant authority over other members of the community, although it is the PMC that votes on new committers.
+Members of the PMC do not have significant authority over other members of the community, although it is the PMC that votes on new committers, and makes all major decisions for the future with respect to Kopia.
 It also makes decisions when community consensus cannot be reached.
 In addition, the PMC has access to the project’s private mailing list and its archives.
 This list is used for sensitive issues, such as votes for new committers and legal matters that cannot be discussed in public.
 It is never used for project management or planning.

 Membership of the PMC is by invitation from the existing PMC members.
 A nomination will result in discussion and then a vote by the existing PMC members.
 PMC membership votes are subject to consensus approval of the current PMC members.

 ## PMC Chair

+The current PMC chair is: Jarek Kowalski (jkowalski)

 The PMC Chair is a single individual, voted for by the PMC members.
 Once someone has been appointed Chair, they remain in that role until they choose to retire, or the PMC casts a two-thirds majority vote to remove them.